-In a world that’s evolved to support digital currency and self-made artists on platforms such as Etsy, you’d think that most of our money problems are gone by now.
+In a world that’s evolved to support digital currencies and self-made artists on platforms such as Etsy, you’d think that most of our money problems are gone by now.
 But as is true for many things, many of us haven’t learned how to balance money and spirituality – we are often picking one over the other.
 I’ve been doing this myself, in many ways, which is why I want to talk about the abundance mindset.

-Let’s explore how you can experience more contentment on your journey back to self, while embracing your wealth.
+Let’s explore how you can experience more contentment on your journey back to self while embracing your wealth.

 Different Ways Your Relationship With Money Might Be Blocking Your Growth

 Note that you may not relate to all the ways of thinking below, but if there are areas that stand out to you, focus on those as potential spaces to heal your relationship with money.
 And as a result, develop a more abundant mind.